Subscribe to our newsletter

 Female employment in Rwanda increased by roughly 18% from 2005 to 2015.
 However, the proportion of females in the skilled employment sector increased by 126% during the same period.
 This means more women are now working in professions such as science and engineering, teaching, healthcare, and manufacturing.

-To illustrate this change at the national level, we created the heat maps below which track the growth of females in skilled employment at the country level.
+To illustrate this change at the country level, we created the heat maps below which track the growth of females in skilled employment.

 That’s at a national level, but what does this shift look like-subnationally?
 From 2005 to 2015, the proportion of females in skilled employment increased by: